Topologically modified Einstein equation: a solution with singularities on $\mathbb{S}^3$: The solution

 where $h_{ij}$ is the metric induced by $g_{\mu\nu}$ on $\Sigma_t$. \saut

 Property~\eqref{eq:cond_Topo} can never be fulfilled by the Schwarzschild metric regardless of the foliation we consider, due to the spatial infinities.
 Therefore, while this metric is also defined on $\mR^2\times\mS^2$ which can be embedded in $\mR\times\mS^3$, it makes no sense, with respect to condition~\eqref{eq:cond_Topo}, to interpret the Schwarzschild metric as describing a spherical universe.
-The same applies for the Minkowski metric, which is defined on $\mR^4$ which can also be embedded in $\mR\times\mS^3$, i.e. a point is added at spatial infinity.\saut
+The same applies for the Minkowski metric defined on $\mR^4$ which can also be embedded in $\mR\times\mS^3$, i.e. a point is added at spatial infinity.\saut

-The situation is different with the BH-NWH metric for which the spacelike volume around each NWH singularity is finite, and property~\eqref{eq:cond_Topo} is fulfilled.
+The situation is different with the {BH-RNS} metric for which the spacelike volume around each {repulsive naked singularity} is finite, and property~\eqref{eq:cond_Topo} is fulfilled.
 This can be seen with the Kruskal--Szekeres line element~\eqref{eq:the_solution_KS_compact}, or more easily with the isotropic line element~\eqref{eq:iso_BHWH} describing regions I and I' (derived in Appendix~\ref{sec:Iso_Coord}).
 The finiteness of the spacelike volume is schematized in Figure~\ref{fig_Lattice_double}.\saut